juspay/chutney/README.md

 ## Gotchas

-### Flaky `just destroy-all`
+### Flaky `destroy`

-`just destory-all` can indefinitely keep trying to delete the `aws_vpc.chutney`, this happens (atleast with Juspay's AWS account) when the vpc has a non-default security group depenedency not managed by terraform.
+`destroy` script can indefinitely keep trying to delete the `aws_vpc.chutney`, this happens (atleast with Juspay's AWS account) when the vpc has a non-default security group depenedency not managed by terraform.
 This dependency has to be manually deleted by running `nix run .#vpc-sg-cleanup <vpc-id>` in another terminal window.

 ### HTTP 524